The Foundation is the charitable arm of The Blue Coat School.

 “Without doubt the most impressive building in Wavertree and one of the most impressive half-dozen of its date in Lancashire”.

-We are always delighted to open our doors to the local and wider community.
-Every year we open our doors to the public as part of Liverpool’s Heritage Open Day.
+We are always delighted to open our doors to the local and wider community and every year we welcome the public to visit the school buildings as part of the national Heritage Open Days.